 - Having set these options, confirm order import and view summary.

 Import Orders to PrestaShop FREE with Store Manager for PrestaShopImport Now

 2.Customer identifier – this dropdown lists two options – customer ID and e-mail address.
-In case customers are available at store, you import orders to, you can identify them by ID.
+In case customers are available at store, you upload orders to, you can identify them by ID.
 On contrary, e-mail address must figure as identification method.

-3.Address identifier – Prestashop import orders wizard lets you identify addresses by multiple fields – first name, address 1, city, VAT number, etc. It is recommended to apply several fields to make addresses identification more accurate.
+3.Address identifier – Prestashop import wizard lets you identify addresses by multiple fields – first name, address 1, city, VAT number, etc. It is recommended to apply several fields to make addresses identification more accurate.
 Address ID can be used as identifier if it exists for current customer at target store.